Dining area with sheer curtains over shades

 Open up your RV by removing the backs of your dining booth but keeping the bench seats!

-15. Buy a Table and Bench Set
+15. Replace Dinette in RV with a Table and Bench Set

 After removing the booth completely, this family still wanted bench-style seating.
 They added in a matching set (and turned the bunk beds into a laundry room!).